BYLAWS OF THE NATIONAL BLACK DEAF ADVOCATES

 A. Be responsible for and oversee all financial administration of NBDA;

-B. Maintain proper accounts and give receipts for moneys due and payable to NBDA and deposit all such moneys in the name of NBDA in appropriate bank or financial institutions;
+B. Maintain proper accounts and give receipts for monies due and payable to NBDA and deposit all such moneys in the name of NBDA in appropriate bank or financial institutions;

 9.5 Regional Board Member.
 Regional Board Member shall serve as liaison between the Board and active, inactive, and newly developed Chapters of NBDA within the region’s territory and work with the Board of Director as a whole.